rerun/rerun/README.md

 # NAME

-rerun - modular command runner
+rerun - a simple command runner because it's easy to forget normal procedure.

 # SYNOPSYS

-rerun [-M dir] [-m module [-c command]] [-- command_options]
+rerun [-M modules_dir] [-m module [-c command]] [-- command_options]

 # DESCRIPTION

-Rerun is a simple module dispatching mechanism that looks up named commands and executes them.
+Rerun implements a simple dispatching mechanism that looks up named commands and executes them. *Commands* are logically named and have a corresponding script, `rerun` executes.

+Commands reside in a module and can have named paramaters called *options*.

+Rerun modules can optionally declare metadata describing name, description and other aspects of each command.
+Rerun makes use of this metadata to support a listing mode, a feature where modules and command usage are summarized for end users.

 # OPTIONS

 -h
-: Print help and usage
+: Print help and usage.

 -m *MODULE*
-: Module name
+: Module name.

 -c *COMMAND*
-: Command name
+: Command name.

 -M *DIRECTORY*
-: Module library directory path
+: Module library directory path.

 # MODULES